 Communication

 For people with locked-in syndrome - the inability to move and to speak despite being fully awake and alert (for example, due to brainstem injury or ALS) - restoration of easy communication is a priority.
 Our research team is developing technologies that would re-enable the ability to control a cursor on a computer screen or to type on a virtual keyboard, simply by thinking about the movement of one's own hand (for example, as if controlling a computer mouse).
-Initial progress toward this can be seen at:- Neuronal ensemble control of prosthetic devices by a human with tetraplegia
+Initial progress toward this can be seen at:

 Research supported by: